cbshiles/KALX-libfms/doc/fms/finance.md

 	 securities traded.
      Note that no cash flows accrue to current trades.

+$\Delta_j\cdot X_j$ -- Value

+:	The position time price gives the (marked-to-market)
+	value of a position.
+	It is the amount you would receive from liquidating the position.

 # Unified Derivatives

 The last formula is the skeleton key to derivatives.
 It can be used